 Another thing you can confirm in these situations is that it isn’t a hacking attempt, which in this case it wasn’t.
 WP Security Audit Log is a great plugin to quickly monitor and see if there are any invalid login attempts on a page.
 You can also check your logs to see if there are any POST actions happening in a large quantity.
 This appeared to be a classic DDoS attack in which they simply send a bunch of traffic to one portion of the site to try and overwhelm it.

-Of course, IPs can always be blocked by our Kinsta support team, but depending upon the length and scale of the attack, this could be a never ending process of blacklisting IPs, which in most cases doesn’t solve the problem fast enough.
+However, depending upon the length and scale of the attack, this could be a never-ending process of blacklisting IPs, which in most cases doesn’t solve the problem fast enough.
 A lot of DDoS attacks when blocked in one area, will simply pop up in another, or change IPs and proxy addresses.
 So in this instance, it makes sense to take advantage of a DDoS solution which could help automate the process with their already built-in rules compiled from years worth of data.

 Moving the Site to Cloudflare Didn’t Help